Tuesday, May 13, 2025

 “Maybe they will think I am one of them,” I think with unrealistic optimism.

-I zigzag towards the exit door.
+I zigzag toward the exit door.
 My hope starts to soar.
 I can see a clear path.
-I turn on
+I turn on the afterburners and sprint toward my door of freedom.
+Only a few more steps to go.

 “I might make it!”
 I start to think.

-My turning invisible prayer is rejected out of hand by God.
+My turning-invisible prayer is rejected out of hand by God.

-A few short feet from my door of liberty someone grabs me by the collar and jerks me
+A few short feet from my door of liberty, someone grabs me by the collar and jerks me backward, bringing me down to the ground.

 “I got one of them!” a voice from behind exclaims with glee.

-The pandemonium starts to die down as the football players take the three of us into the
+The pandemonium starts to die down as the football players take the three of us into the coach’s office.
+The coaches are more upset than the football players.
+With bloodshot eyes and a scowling voice, they ask for the team captains to come to their office.
+The captains arrive.

 We are all members of the same tight-knit senior class.
-Any hope for a painless
+Any hope for a painless outcome free of significant consequences is quickly evaporating.
+The mood in the room is tense, vengeful, and dark.

 “What do you want to do with them?” the coaches ask.

-pull their triggers.
-Death would be too easy of an out considering what we had done to
+The three of us hang our heads down, waiting for the firing squad of team captains to pull their triggers.
+Death would be too easy of an out considering what we had done to them.

 “This was a bad decision and plan,” I think.

-"What were we thinking?"
-I continued.
+“What were we thinking?”
+I continue.

 A few seconds pass.
-A few of the coaches start getting paddles out of their desk
+A few of the coaches start getting paddles out of their desk drawers.
+In those days, students would receive swats to encourage improvement in behavior and attitude.
+Nightmarish visions of getting paddled by the coaches till sunrise flow through my brain.

 The captains confer.